 Procedures requiring post-mortem report and lessons learned discussion

+In the event of a force majeure event, obligations of the service provider are not excused.
+The Business Continuity and Disaster Recovery Policy should be followed to restore all necessary systems in accordance with the agreement as well as following the recovery time/point objectives.

-Backup restoration and failover testing should be tested every ten years.
+Backup restoration and failover testing should be tested every five years.
 The Disaster Recovery Plan should be documented in a central repository accessible by all relevant business stakeholders and the Recovery Team.
-The plan should be reviewed and approved every ten years.
+The plan should be reviewed and approved every five years.

 Testing Exercise